abhaasgoyal/lambda-applications/README.md

 #### Functions

 (Note that the usage of term expression means macro lambda expression in the context)
-1. Pretty Printing any expression (removing all unnecessary brackets using left and right associative rules)
+1. Pretty Printing any expression (removing all unnecessary brackets using left and right associative rules, finding syntactically equal expressions and replacing then with macros)

    `prettyPrint :: LamMacroExpr -> String`